jatang/Feudler/README.md

 		-Either real time competition (all players in a timed match), or turn based game (so the users play a round every once in a while, like Words with Friends).

+	Any other comments about your experience with online, competitive games?

+		-N/A

 _Fill in your project requirements here!_